iot-kits/D1M-WX1-APRS-ThingSpeak-OTA-WFM/README.md

   - Connect your PC to the D1 Mini with a Micro USB cable.
   - Open the serial monitor and set the baud rate to 115200.
   - Compile and upload the firmware.
-  - Note status messages from teh D1 Mini.
+  - Note status messages from the D1 Mini.

 ## Software Configuration
 These instructions are for a cell phone with Wi-Fi capability.
 The same method could be used with a Wi-Fi connected computer.